KCCI: History

-Over the years, Cowles Communications bought several other media outlets, including KTVH (now KWCH-TV) in Hutchinson, Kansas (and its satellites in the western part of Kansas), WESH-TV in Daytona Beach, Florida and WQAD-TV in the Quad Cities area.
+Over the years, Cowles Communications bought several other media outlets, including KTVH (now KWCH-DT) in Hutchinson, Kansas (and its satellites in the western part of Kansas), WESH-TV in Daytona Beach, Florida, and WQAD-TV in the Quad Cities area.

 In 1983, the Cowles family announced it was breaking up its vast media empire, selling off most of its assets except the Minneapolis Star Tribune.
 While the Register went to the Gannett Company and the Register and Tribune Syndicate (best known as syndicators of The Family Circus) went to the Hearst Corporation's King Features Syndicate division, KCCI and WESH went to H&C Communications.
+Cowles earned a handsome return on its purchase of KRNT radio's predecessor, the original KSO, in 1932; the call letters became KRNT in 1935.

-The two stations were sold again in 1993, this time to Pulitzer (an attempt to sell both stations to Young Broadcasting the previous year was unsuccessful).
-What was then known as Hearst-Argyle Television bought all of Pulitzer's television holdings in 1998.
+After initially planning on selling its entire television station group to Young Broadcasting in 1992, H&C sold KCCI and WESH to Pulitzer in 1993.
+Hearst-Argyle Television bought all of Pulitzer's television holdings in 1998.

 KCCI began broadcasting in high-definition television on channel 8.1 in 2002.
 On July 24, 2006, KCCI launched "Weather Now", a 24-hour local weather channel that appeared on digital subchannel 8.2 as well as local Mediacom digital cable channel 247, and the station's website until June 30, 2011.
 On July 1, 2011, KCCI replaced the weather channel with MeTV on subchannel 8.2.

 The station operates a website at www.kcci.com.
 For several years the station's website was known as www.theiowachannel.com, following the practice of other Hearst-Argyle stations, and people going to kcci.com were redirected to theiowachannel.com.
 In October 2005, the station switched back to the kcci.com name for its web site, with theiowachannel.com serving as a redirect to kcci.com.

-On December 10, 2008, current KCCI President and General Manager Paul Fredericksen announced a staffing reorganization which eliminated six positions, including on-air talent.
+On December 10, 2008, KCCI president and general manager Paul Fredericksen announced a staffing reorganization which eliminated six positions, including on-air talent.